 Remember when I wanted to use the first pattern I made as my artwork background but the pattern proportion just didn’t fit well.
 I was struggling to make the pattern smaller and took a while to figure out the ways to resize patterns in Illustrator.

 How exactly do you want to scale your pattern?
 Depending on what you’re trying to scale, the methods are different.

 There are two possibilities.
-You can either scale part of a pattern from the Pattern Options, or you can resize a pattern fill using the Scale Tool.
+You can either resize part of a pattern from the Pattern Options or you can resize a pattern fill using the Scale Tool.